 These instances include

-1. Ryan Leaf: The San Diego Chargers selected him with the second overall pick in the 1998 NFL Draft.
-Leaf failed to live up to the hype and is now regarded as one of the worst draft busts in NFL history.
+1. Ryan Leaf: The San Diego Chargers picked him second in the 1998 NFL Draft.
+Leaf didn’t do as well as expected and is now seen as one of the worst draft mistakes in NFL history.

-2. JaMarcus Russell: The Oakland Raiders selected Russell first in the 2007 draft, but his career was short and disappointing due to his inconsistent play and poor work ethic.
+2. JaMarcus Russell: The Oakland Raiders picked Russell first in the 2007 draft, but his career was short and disappointing because he didn’t play well all the time and didn’t work hard enough.

 These incidents serve as a sobering reminder of the dangers and unknowns in selecting athletes for the NFL.